-Barbara Jones, Ph.D., is the Josleen and Frances Lockhart Memorial Professor for Direct Practice in Social Work, University Distinguished Professor, associate dean for health affairs, and co-director of the Institute for Collaborative Health Research and Practice at the at the Steve Hicks School of Social Work.
-At Dell Medical School, Jones is associate director of social sciences and community based research at the LIVESTRONG Cancer Institutes, chair of the Department of Health Social Work, and professor in the Departments of Oncology, Population Health, and Psychiatry.
+Barbara Jones, Ph.D., is the Josleen and Frances Lockhart Memorial Professor for Direct Practice in Social Work, University Distinguished Professor, associate dean for health affairs, and director of the Institute for Collaborative Health Research and Practice at the at the Steve Hicks School of Social Work.
+At Dell Medical School, Jones is chair of the Department of Health Social Work, and professor in the Departments of Health Social Work, Population Health, and Psychiatry and Behavioral Sciences.
 She is also a founding steering committee member of the UT Austin Center for Health Interprofessional Practice and Education (IPE) with colleagues at Dell Medical School, School of Nursing and College of Pharmacy.

 Jones is a Distinguished Scholar and Fellow of the National Academies of Practice and vice-chair of the Social Work Academy.
 She is the past president of APOSW and 2013 APOSW Social Worker of the Year.
 Jones was co-investigator on ExCEL in Social Work, an NCI-funded project to train oncology social workers, for which she received the 2014 APOS Outstanding Training and Education Award.
 She is a PDIA Social Work Scholar, and recipient of the PDIA Social Work Leadership Award.
 She serves on the national advisory board of the Cambia Health Foundation Sojourns Scholars Leadership Program, on the steering committee of the National Pediatric Palliative Care Research Network and on the board of the Social Work in Hospice and Palliative Care Network.